Steven R. Fultz

 He and his wife, Dona, have been married since 1976, with three adult children, Mindy, Billy, and Stefanie, and three grandchildren, Kendal, Kyra, and Johnny.
 In addition, they have

-eight international children, seven through child sponsorships and one through a German exchange program, and three international grandchildren.
+eight international children, seven through child sponsorships and one through a German exchange program, and five international grandchildren.
 Dona, a former court reporter and retired realtor, also holds a BS in Biblical Studies and supports Steve's ministry through participation in music, counseling, outreach, evangelism, and church events.